Is a day trip to Guatape, Colombia one of the easiest and safest things to do if you’re in Medellin? Yes!

 Looking for more Medellin side trips and day trips?

-Going to Guatape from Medellin is only one excursion you can do during your trip to this region of Colombia.
+Going to Guatape from Medellin is only one excursion you can do during your vacation or travels to this region of Colombia.
+I suggest checking out our list of possible day trips from Medellin to get inspired.

 For more ideas on places to go from Medellin, look no further than our Santa Fe de Antioquia travel guide and what to do in Jardin.